Theme-Aware Aesthetic Distribution Prediction With Full-Resolution Photographs

-Some researchers noticed that only a binary label or mean score cannot reflect the subjectivity and diversity of human assessment.
-They proposed to learn distributions of aesthetic ratings.
-Some early works \cite{wu2011learning} have employed label distribution learning based on support vector machine.
+In addition to various works on solving the fixed-size input problem, some other researchers have focused on different aesthetic evaluation forms.
+Most previous works used binary labels.
+Recently, other frameworks, including the aesthetic score regression, pairwise comparison, and distribution learning, were developed.
+Kao \textit{et al.} \cite{kao2015visual} used a regression model to evaluate images.
+Lee \textit{et al.} \cite{lee2019image} designed a unified framework based on pairwise comparison to achieve classification, regression and, personalization simultaneously.
+Similarly, Li \textit{et al.} \cite{li2020personality} also achieved both generic and personalized AQA via a multitask learning and fusion framework.
+The aesthetic distribution can reflect the diversity and subjectivity of image qualities.
+Therefore, it attracted the attention of many researchers.
+Some early works \cite{wu2011learning} have employed label distribution learning based on a support vector machine.
 They also used the voting number to represent the reliability of the ground-truth distribution.
-Recently, many other works predicting aesthetic rating distributions were proposed, there were various loss functions are used such as Kullback- Leibler (KL) divergence \cite{cui2018distribution}, earth mover’s distance \cite{talebi2018nima}, $ \chi^2 $ distance \cite{jin2016image}, or cumulative Jensen-Shannon divergence \cite{jin2018predicting}.
-These works also combined other strategies, such as using semantic information, or defining reliability based on distribution kurtosis.
+Recently, many other works predicting aesthetic rating distributions were proposed and there were various loss functions such as the Kullback- Leibler (KL) divergence \cite{cui2018distribution}, earth mover distance \cite{talebi2018nima}, $ \chi^2 $ distance \cite{jin2016image}, and cumulative Jensen-Shannon divergence \cite{jin2018predicting}.
+These works also combined other strategies, such as using semantic information or defining reliability based on the distribution kurtosis.